 The Foundation is a set of 4 star systems, all of which are located very close to each other.
 It’s also the name of the Firmament’s interstellar government.
 The Foundation systems are the oldest human systems, and were the first to be colonised.
 Some would call it the capitol of human civilisation and pinnacle of human achievement; others would call it a repressive oligarchy ruled by a hereditary elite.
-Play here for dystopian fiction lived in a world rife with surveillance, where class is a universal law.

 About the Setting

 Disconnected diaspora.
 Faster-than-light travel exists, but it can’t cross the galaxy in an instant.
 A voyage between two colonies separated by many parsecs can still take weeks or even months to complete.
 This means that interstellar travel is still a significant endeavour.
 Individual systems need to be relatively self-contained and self-sufficient, as interstellar transportation of bulk goods like food or raw materials is not feasible.

 We’re alone.
 There are no alien species; at least, none you’d care to speak to.
 Many of the worlds settled by mankind have native biospheres - whether miscible with humanity or not.
 These might be anything from microbes to vibrant flora and fauna.
 However, no sapient alien life has ever been discovered.